trevorftp/Tsubakis-GroundCloud/README.md

 8.)
 Custom notifications with X, really just used to visually show the script is working. <br />
 9.)
 Topbar redesigned + sidebar collapsible at all times. <br />
 10.)
 CSS / color overhaul.
 (Lighthouse scored new page a 98, vs the previous score of 84).<br />
+11.)
+ILS and Real service card on dashboard. <br />

 **Future Plans:** <br />
   ~~1.)
 Always be able to collapse sidebar.
 (Code is there just need to make it work)~~ <br />
   2.)
-Route page stop icons replaced and color coded to sequence color. <br />
+Route page stop icons replaced and color coded to sequence color.
+(In-Progress) <br />
   3.)
 Clean up CSS, too many random things for it. <br />
   4.) ??? <br />